 Returns the node's last modified time in the internal numeric format, this includes any modification, including relationships to the node.
 The modified() function works on lists of nodes as well, returning a list of times.

 Modification times and host nodes

 At the end of each discovery run, the automatic grouping feature considers all the Hosts, and builds a new set of automatic grouping relationships.
 It commits one big transaction that adjusts all the relationships to all Hosts, so every Host node usually has the same modification time.

 Follows provenance relationships from the node, finding the evidence node that provided the specified attribute.
 If the show_attribute is given, returns the specified attribute of the evidence node; if not, returns a handle to the node itself.

 NODECOUNT and NODES

-In addition to the functions above, the
+In addition to the functions described in the previous section, the

 NODES keywords, defined in Traversals, behave like functions in some respects.